FAQ

 How does a community solar subscription work?

-If for the unlikely occasion that no energy is produced, and no credits are generated, your Con Edison bill stays the same, and you owe nothing to Community Power.
+If, for the unlikely occasion no energy is produced and no credits are generated, your Con Edison bill stays the same, and you owe nothing to Community Power.

-Your participation includes membership into the New York City Community Energy Co-op.
+Your participation includes membership in the New York City Community Energy Co-op.
 More information on the co-op can be found below.

 What is the subscription term?